 A bunch of things in App Service are a bit unintuitive, which don’t make it feel like it’s a “fully-managed” platform.

 We had to figure them out the hard way, here are some of the surprises that we found so far:

-- The warm-up logic for auto-swap will not redirects from HTTP to HTTPS, which basically every service today has implemented.
+- The warm-up logic for auto-swap will does not redirect from HTTP to HTTPS, which basically every service today has implemented.

 - Azure will hit your service with random requests to do some kind of security scans.
-The requests will fail though, because Kestrel hosted on App Service will only accepts requests coming directly from the IIS proxy.
+The requests will fail though because Kestrel hosted on App Service will only accept requests coming directly from the IIS proxy.

-All in all Azure App Service is still an excellent service and without it we couldn’t have grown that fast and iterated as rapidly as we would have using a non-managed platform.
-That being said, we’re also seeing the limits building a highly-available service on it and I hope the Azure App Service team focuses more on these kind of scenarios in the future.
+All in all Azure App Service is still an excellent service and without it, we couldn’t have grown that fast and iterated as rapidly as we would have using a non-managed platform.
+That being said, we’re also seeing the limits building a highly-available service on it and I hope the Azure App Service team focuses more on these kinds of scenarios in the future.